 Other little books (and calendars), for beverages, include those on beer, wine and spirits:

---HUGH JOHNSON'S POCKET WINE BOOK 2021 (Mitchell Beazley, 2020, 336 pages, $18.99 hardbound, $14.99 Kindle ebook) is a guide to wines from all around the world, not just to the "best" wines.
+--HUGH JOHNSON'S POCKET WINE BOOK 2023 (Mitchell Beazley, 2022, 336 pages, $20 hardbound, $9.99 Kindle ebook) is a guide to wines from all around the world, not just to the "best" wines.
 His co-author is Margaret Rand, who has taken over the book as Johnson has now retired..
-It is in its 42nd year (first published in 1977).
+It is in its 46th year (first published in 1977).
 Johnson claims more than 6000 wines and growers are listed.
 News, vintage charts and data, glossaries, best value wines, and what to drink now are here.
-His book is arranged by region, with notes on the 2019 vintage and a few details about the potential of 2020, along with a closer look at the 2018.
+His book is arranged by region, with notes on the 2021 vintage and a few details about the potential of 2022, along with a closer look at the 2020.
 He's got notes on what wines are ready to drink in 2023.
 There's a new colour supplement with shots and notes on how wine ages.
 The book has also moved into food pairing: there is a section on food and wine matching.
 He also has a listing of his personal 200 fave wines.
 The Kindle edition is digitally enhanced for word searching, so it often beats a printed index for retrieving data – and it is $10 cheaper!
 Either print or digital is a great purchase....

 --A YEAR OF GOOD BEER 2023 PAGE-A-DAY CALENDAR (Workman, 2022, 320 pages, $22.99)